rubenarturopj/WeatherApp/01_instructions/04_displaying_api_response_UI.md

 2. Go to `app.component.html`.
 Make a copy of the `<Container>` component and comment it out.
 This will be a backup.
 Wea re going to work on the other one.

 3. Create contidional rendering: `*ngIf="weatherData"` which is equivalent to reacts `{hasValue ? this : that/null }`.
 Start changing the rest of the values and make it dynamic.

+It all works great

+## Add the Search City input to render dynamically

+1. In `app.component.html` create another div to add the Search input.

+2. Syle this div.